bhigy/zr-2021vg_baseline/docs/RESULTS.md

 Overall, using the visual modality for learning speech representations in an unsupervised way seems on par with audio only models.

-The ABX error rate obtained by CPC small is further improved with the VG model : it goes from 6.24% ABX error rate to 5.36% ABX error rate (librispeech dev-clean, within speakers).
+* The ABX error rate obtained by CPC small is further improved with the VG model (high-budget baseline): it goes from 6.24% ABX error rate to 5.36% ABX error rate (librispeech dev-clean, within speakers).

-The best achievement has been obtained on the semantic similarity task for which our best VG model got 13.09% as compared to 8.72% for the audio-only baseline (results reported here are computed on sSIMI librispeech dev set).
+* The best achievement is obtained on the semantic similarity task for which our best VG model gets a score of 13.09 compared to 8.72 for the audio-only baseline (results reported here are computed on sSIMI librispeech dev set).

-No improvement has been observed on the syntax acceptability judgment task (sBLIMP).
-A small decrease has been observed on the spot-the-word task : 70.69% for the audio-only baseline as compared to 67.16% for the multimodal baseline.
+* No improvement is observed on the syntax acceptability judgment task (sBLIMP).
+A small decrease is observed on the spot-the-word task : 70.69% for the audio-only baseline compared to 67.16% for the multimodal baseline.